mdang/ga-cards/README.md

 * Create a navigation menu for `Home` and `Add New Card`
 * Create a template `_homeView.html` and move the existing HTML on the homepage to the view
 * Create a new route and template for `Add New Card`
+* Refactor cards from array into a `CardService` that retrieves it from the database

 ## Lab